TerryGoodwin/NMMAMP-ExtraMuseum/readme.md

 * Rename your RetroArch 32bit APK as `retroarch.apk` and put it in the `retroarch` folder
 * Put any cores you want to use into `retroarch\cores`
 * Put any ROMs, BIOS files etc. you need for RetroArch into `GAME-EXTRA`
-* Put any thumbnails into `retroarch\thumbnails`
+* OPTIONAL: Put any thumbnails for RetroArch into `retroarch\thumbnails`
+* OPTIONAL: Put any playlists for RetroArch into `retroarch\playlists`
+* OPTIONAL: Look at `frontend\gamelist.json` to see how to customise the new frontend
 * IMPORTANT!
 Make sure no other Android devices are connected!
 * Make sure your device is plugged into the computer and turned on
   * IMPORTANT!
 Make sure it's finished booting before continuing...
 * Double-click the file `run_me_first_after_readme.bat`
-* Be patient as everything is installed
+* Be patient as everything is installed and follow the on-screen instructions
 * That's (hopefully) it!

-You should then be able to use choose from the original game selection or RetroArch when you boot the device, then use the controls on the device to navigate RetroArch and play some games!
+You should then be able to choose from the original game selection or the new frontend when you boot the device, then use the controls on the device to navigate the frontend and play some games!
+Or, alternatively, go straight into RetroArch.

+## Top Meny Choices
+Press the following buttons to make your choices:

+(A) Original, stock menu and games
+(B) New frontend, customisable by modifying gameslist.json and running `utils/install_launcher_data.bat` (Y) Launch directly into the RetroArch frontend

 ## Controls
 The biggest hurdle to getting this working was figuring out how to